CHTC/chtc-website-source/uw-research-computing/python-jobs.md

 > If you brought along your own package directory, un-tar it here and
 > skip the directory creation step below.

-First, create, a directory to put your packages into:
+First, create a directory to put your packages into and then add that directory to our list of enviornmental variables that can be used by HTCondor to find the package directory:

 ```
 [alice@build]$ mkdir packages
+[alice@build]$ export PYTHONPATH=$PWD/packages
 ```
 {:.term}